 PPA is headquartered at the historic Bishop Farmstead in Southampton, New Jersey.

-Our Pinelands Visitors Center is here, and it’s a great starting point for anyone interested in learning more about the New Jersey Pine Barrens.
+Our Pinelands Visitors Center is a great starting point for anyone interested in learning more about the New Jersey Pine Barrens.
 Learn how we are reducing our carbon footprint.

 The Bishop Farmstead includes:

-- Historic farmhouse built in 1753, where our main offices and the Visitors Center are located
+- Historic farmhouse built in 1753, where our main offices and the Visitor Center are located

-- Historic Louden barn built in 1932, renovated for meetings and office uses
+- Historic Louden barn built in 1932, renovated for meetings and catered events with Jeffrey A. Miller Catering.

 - Native plants and display gardens